 Ballintean Mountain Lodge is your home from home for our Cairngorms based retreats.
 This beautifully converted steading is based in Glenfeshie at the heart of the Cairngorms National Park in an area of outstanding natural beauty.
 The wild landscapes surrounding Ballintean contain some of Scotland’s most treasured habitats as vast ancient forests, hidden lochs and snow-capped mountains provide a breath-taking backdrop for an inspiring retreat.
-Here you can explore the lodge’s extensive grounds where ospreys nest, red squirrels forage and our very own highland cows wander the meadows and along the River Feshie.
+Here you can explore the lodge’s extensive grounds where red squirrels forage and our very own Highland cows wander the meadows along the River Feshie.

 Ballintean Mountain Lodge is comfortable and full of character.
 Specially designed for house parties, there is a choice of single, double or twin rooms, all with private facilities.
 Kick off your shoes and make yourself at home!

 The Lodge has a Wi-Fi connection although, due to its remoteness, phone signals can be patchy.

 Your room at Ballintean Mountain Lodge will be available from 4pm on arrival day.
 Our first evening meal is normally taken at 7.30pm.

 Breakfast and evening meals will be taken within our accommodation and prepared by our own catering team.
 We offer home-cooked, wholesome food prepared with fresh, local ingredients.
 In the field, we take a picnic lunch and home-bakes.
 We might also squeeze in coffee and cake stops along the way!.
 We can almost always accommodate specific dietary requirements - just tell us on the booking form and we’ll make sure to satisfy your needs.